alt1f923/python_tutorial/chapter one/README.md

 ## Congratulations!
 You did it!

-  You made it to the end of chapter one, which covers some basics of Python, probably around 1-2 weeks worth of university level content that they teached me here in Canterbury, but I skimmed a fair bit of stuff.
+  You made it to the end of chapter one, which covers some basics of Python, probably around 1-2 weeks worth of university level content that they taught me here in Canterbury, but I skimmed a fair bit of stuff.
 Don't feel disparaged if you don't get it all after reading it though, you'll get it as you go along and this tutorial isn't going anywhere, so you can always have it or any other resource open alongside your editor as you go.
-Use what you have as you study, and to the lovely dude who I wrote this for, you especiallly, **don't feel afraid to ask me questions** :).
+Use what you have as you study, and to the lovely dude who I wrote this for, you especially, **don't feel afraid to ask me questions** :).